Redistribution (Australia): Queensland

 A scheduled redistribution began in Queensland on 6 January 2017, and was finalised on 27 March 2018.
 Changes were made to the boundaries of 18 of Queensland's 30 electoral divisions, and no division names were changed.

+The next scheduled redistribution was supposed to begin within 30 days from 27 March 2025, seven years after the previous redistribution.
+However, under Section 59(3) of the Commonwealth Electoral Act 1918, as the date fell within the last 12 months of the 47th Parliament (due to expire 25 July 2025), the redistribution was deferred to after the 2025 election.
+It would have commenced within 30 days after the start of the 48th Parliament (22 July 2025) in accordance with Commonwealth Electoral Act 1918.
+In August 2025, Electoral Commission deemed that the seat entitlement for Queensland might change.
+In accordance with Section 59(5) of the act, the redistribution was further deferred to July-August 2026 when the final seat entitlement could be confirmed.

 South Australia

 The redistribution in South Australia commenced on 4 September 2017.
-The proposed redistribution report was released on 13 April 2018, and the final determination on 26 June 2018.
+The proposed redistribution report was released on 13 April 2018, and the final determination on 20 July 2018.
 The AEC abolished the division of Port Adelaide.
 The hybrid urban-rural seat of Wakefield became the entirely urban seat of Spence, after Catherine Helen Spence.
 The more rural portions of Wakefield transferred to Grey and Barker.

 Port Adelaide was abolished due to population changes since the state's last redistribution in 2011.
 Although South Australia's population was still increasing, faster increases in other states saw a reduction in South Australia's representation from 11 to 10 seats.
 This was the third time South Australia lost a seat since the 1984 enlargement of the parliament, with Hawker abolished in 1993 and Bonython in 2004.

+The next scheduled redistribution began on 12 August 2025, roughly seven years after the previous redistribution.

 Tasmania

 A scheduled redistribution began in Tasmania on 1 September 2016.
 The determinations were announced on 27 September 2017, involved boundary changes, and the Division of Denison was renamed the Division of Clark.
+Final determination was on 14 November 2017.

+The next scheduled redistribution was supposed to begin within 30 days from 14 November 2024, seven years after the previous redistribution.
+However, under Section 59 of the Commonwealth Electoral Act 1918, as the date fell within the last 12 months of the 47th Parliament (due to expire 25 July 2025), the redistribution was deferred to after the 2025 election.
+It would commence within 30 days after the start of the 48th Parliament (22 July 2025), in accordance with Commonwealth Electoral Act 1918.
+The redistribution eventually began on 12 August 2025.